• Home

 The then and now photo above is from the famous parking lot scene from Madea Goes To Jail.
 In it, Madea takes revenge on a woman who steals her parking space (which, unbelievably, Madea was waiting patiently for!).

-The movie location for this scene is a strip mall in Mableton, Georgia, just a short distance from the Tyler Perry Studios.
+The movie location for this scene is a strip mall at 5590 Mableton Parkway in Mableton, Georgia, just a short distance from the Tyler Perry Studios.
 The anchor store is no longer a K-Mart and the facade of the former K-Mart store seen in the first part of the scene has been changed to reflect the new tenant, but the part of the mall shown at the end of the scene in the then and now photo above is basically unchanged.

 By making a small donation to the site, you can become a member and view the full video documentary and filming location then and now photo gallery for this movie in its entirety, plus all the other filming locations then and now video documentaries and photo galleries here on the site.